 Her second novel, Persuade Me, was shortlisted for the 2011 Festival of Romance Best Romantic Read Award.

-Her next release is a romantic comedy called One Summer Weekend, inspired by Elizabeth Gaskell's North & South.
-It will be published as an e-book by Ruby Fiction (an imprint of Choc Lit) on 19th June 2018 - you can pre-order now using the links below.
+Her next release was One Summer Weekend, published by Ruby Fiction (an imprint of Choc Lit) and inspired by Elizabeth Gaskell's North & South.
+Novel number four, and her first Christmas title, is Hope, Mistletoe and a Christmas Promise - you can pre-order now using the links below.

 Juliet also features in Global Jane Austen: Pleasure, Passion and Possessiveness in the Jane Austen Community.